Anglo-French Alliance (1716–1731): End

+In 1725, tensions rose again as Spain and Austria created an alliance at Vienna, which would grow to encompass the Russian Empire and the Electorates of Bavaria and Cologne. the Anglo-French alliance was subsequently expanded at Hanover, binding the Kingdom of Prussia, the United Provinces, the Kingdom of Sweden and the Kingdom of Denmark-Norway to them.

-The birth of a Dauphin in 1729 began to dissolve the French interest in the alliance, as their future was increasingly secure.
+The birth of the Dauphin Louis in 1729 began to dissolve the French interest in the alliance, as their future was increasingly secure.
 In Britain a group of Austrophiles suggested that Austria would make a better potential partner for Britain.
 The actions of the French Chief Minister Cardinal Fleury were increasingly hostile towards Britain.
 The French failure to support the British during the Anglo-Spanish War (1727–1729) convinced many that they were no longer a reliable ally but were instead returning to the traditional position of a rival.
 The end of the alliance was never formally declared, but by early 1731, it was widely considered to be over.

 In 1731, Britain, sensing the direction Cardinal Fleury was taking France, concluded an alliance with Austria.
 By 1742, Britain and France were on opposite sides during the War of the Austrian Succession and their colonial rivalry in North America continued.
-Some have suggested that between 1688 and 1815 Britain and France were 'natural enemies', and the period has become known as the Second Hundred Years' War, but the 17-year periods spent as allies has been used to challenge the theory that the two states were implacable enemies.